-The Preferences you set in the program are saved in the Preferences folder, and this folder also has a file named Intrface.BBM with all the program settings including MIDI and audio driver setup.
-If this file is removed to the trash the program will open like a new installation the next time it runs.
-It will prompt for all initial setup selections.
+The Preferences you set in the program are saved in the Preferences folder, and this folder also has a file named Intrface.BBM.
+If this file is removed to the trash, the program will open like a new installation the next time it runs.
 This is useful as a "global reset" if there are system settings that have been changed by accident.